Węgorzewo County

-Węgorzewo County (powiat węgorzewski) is a unit of territorial administration and local government (powiat) in Warmian-Masurian Voivodeship, northern Poland, on the border with Russia.
+Węgorzewo County (powiat węgorzewski) is a unit of territorial administration and local government (powiat) in Warmian-Masurian Voivodeship, north-eastern Poland, on the border with Russia.
 It was created in 2002 out of the northern part of Giżycko County.
 Its administrative seat and only town is Węgorzewo, which lies 95 km north-east of the regional capital Olsztyn.

 The county covers an area of 693.43 km2.
 As of 2024 its total population is 20,703, out of which the population of Węgorzewo is 10,488 and the rural population is 10,140.

 Neighbouring counties

 Węgorzewo County is bordered by Gołdap County to the east, Giżycko County to the south and Kętrzyn County to the west.
 It also borders Russia (Kaliningrad Oblast) to the north.

 Administrative division

 The county is subdivided into three gminas (one urban-rural and two rural).
 These are listed in the following table, in descending order of population.